scrabbletank/farhome-rules/rulesdoc.md

 The radius of the bright light increases by 1 for every level above 5th.

+___
-#### Awaken Soul
+#### Resurrect
 *5th level*
+- **Casting Time:** 10 AP
+- **Range:** Touch
+- **Duration:** instant

+Attempt to bring back a creature that has died in the past week.
+A majority of the creature must be present, and this spell restores missing body parts.
+Make a spellcasting roll, adding 2 bad die plus a terrible die for every time this creature has died in the past year.
+On success the target is brought back to life with 1 wound, plus a wound for every crit you rolled.

+Add a proficiency die to the roll for every level above the 5th.

 ___
-- **Casting Time:** 10 minutes
-- **Range:** Touch
-- **Duration:** 7 days*

-Attempt to awaken a plant or creature with an intelligence of -1 or less.
-Make a spellcasting roll vs 3 terrible dice, on success you weave a soul into their body.
-Their intelligence is set to 1 and are able to communicate in a language you speak.
-Plants awakend this way gain the ability to move and speak, and gain human like senses.
-The creature is charmed by you for 7 days and acts as your guardian.
-After 7 days the charm ends and the creature can choose if they remain friendly, based on your actions.

-Add a superior die for every level cast above the 5th.
-In addition, the length of charm increases to 14 days at 6th level, 30 days at 7th level, 180 days at 8th level, and a year and a day at 9th level.

 #### Spirit Warriors
 *5th level*
-___
 - **Casting Time:** 10 AP
 - **Range:** 3
 - **Duration:** 10 minutes